Margaret Bland: Ancestry

-Margaret Clarkson Bland, born in Charlotte, North Carolina, had ancestors on both sides of the English Channel.
+Margaret Clarkson Bland, born in Charlotte, North Carolina, had ancestors from both England and France.
 Her mother, Margaret Simons Clarkson, was a descendant of Huguenots (French Protestants) who immigrated from France to the Carolina colonies in the seventeenth and eighteenth centuries.
 Her father, Mortimer Alberto Bland, was a descendant of an ancient English family known in the West Riding of Yorkshire since the thirteenth century.

 Parentage

-Margaret's father, Mortimer Bland, was a popular dentist and a successful businessman in Charlotte, North Carolina.
-A staunch Episcopalian and a loyal Democrat, he was also a Confederate veteran of the Civil War, having enlisted at Lincolnton, North Carolina, at the age of sixteen.
-In his later re-enlistment he joined the Palmetto Guard of Charleston, a company of the Second South Carolina Infantry, and fought with his comrades in numerous battles and skirmishes in defense of Charleston and its sea islands.
+Bland's father, Mortimer Bland, was a dentist and businessman in Charlotte, North Carolina.
+A staunch Episcopalian and a loyal Democrat, he was also a Confederate veteran of the American Civil War, having enlisted at Lincolnton, North Carolina, at the age of sixteen.
+In his later re-enlistment he joined the Palmetto Guard of Charleston, a company of the Second South Carolina Infantry, and fought in defense of Charleston and its sea islands.
 In one artillery exchange, he was wounded by the explosion of a mortar shell.
 In recognition of his bravery under fire, he was later promoted to the rank of captain.

 The Clarksons, her mother's family, were prominent in both North and South Carolina, being descended from Scottish immigrants through Thomas Boston Clarkson (1809-1879) of Charleston.
-Some Clarksons were Presbyterian; others were Episcopalian; all were loyal Democrats.
+Some Clarksons were Presbyterian, and others were Episcopalian.
+All were Democrats.
 Margaret Clarkson was born and raised in Charlotte, where she was educated in local schools.
 She was a member of the first graduating class of the prestigious Charlotte Female Institute in 1884.
-Fifty years later, in a somewhat saucy speech perhaps ahead of its time, she gave a welcoming address to the graduating class of 1934 explaining why "Female" was no longer in the current name of the college, Queens-Chicora (now Queens University of Charlotte).
+Fifty years later, she gave a welcoming address to the graduating class of 1934 explaining why "Female" was no longer in the current name of the college, Queens-Chicora (now Queens University of Charlotte).